Umar-Ashraf09/My-Portfolio/README.md

 The following technologies were used in building the portfolio website:

 - HTML
-- CSS (including responsive design)
+- CSS, SCSS (including responsive design)
 - JavaScript
 - Font Awesome (for icons)